The FTC is currently reviewing claims. We will update this page when we have more information.

 According to the FTC’s lawsuit, AT&T unfairly reduced data speeds for customers with unlimited data plans, a practice known as “data throttling.”
 After customers used a certain amount of data in a billing cycle, they experienced data speeds so slow that many common activities like web browsing and video streaming were difficult or impossible.

-Who is eligible to apply for a refund?
+Who was eligible to apply for a refund?

 You may apply for a payment if you meet all these requirements: